iifl-logo

 During the year under review, your Company enjoyed cordial relationship with employees at all level.

-Further, apart from the aforesaid issues there were no material transactions held during the financial year under review.
+Apart from the above, there were no other material transactions or events that had a bearing on the Companys operations or capital structure during the year under review.

 No such one-time settlement was done with Banks or financial institutions

-47. CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (IBC):
+48. CORPORATE INSOLVENCY RESOLUTION PROCESS INITIATED UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016 (IBC)

 Your Directors place on record their sincere thanks to bankers, business associates, consultants, and various Government Authorities for their continued support extended to your Companies activities during the year under review.
-Your Directors also acknowledge gratefully the shareholders for their support and con dence reposed in your Company.
+Your Directors also acknowledge gratefully the shareholders for their support and confidence reposed in your Company.

 For and on behalf of the Board of Directors